tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

                 topo.append(v)
         build_topo(self)

+        # --- the new bit ---
         # go one variable at a time and apply the chain rule to get its gradient
         self.grad = 1
         for v in reversed(topo):
             v._backward()
 ```

-this is normally called on the result `Value` of the loss function.
+The `.backward()` function is normally called on the result `Value` of the loss
+function.

+If you are wondering why we set `self.grad` to `1` here before doing
+backpropagation, take a moment and wonder to yourself.
+Maybe it's worth drawing
+a picture!

 <!--
 linearize the operations both for forward and backward passes